connecticut-digital-services/connecticut-digital-services/src/pages/people.md

 templateKey: people
 team:
   body: >-
-    Our team is at the front end of a digital transformation journey that seeks to make it simple and easy to interact with the government.
-We are curious, supportive and driven in our efforts to solve complex problems that yield smart, user-centered digital services.
+    Our team is at the forefront of a digital transformation journey that's making government more accessible to its citizens.

-    We are looking to grow our talented and scrappy team.
-If you are interested in joining, please review the open roles below.
+    Gone are the old fix-a-leak mindsets that are punishing for the user and inefficient for the provider.
+The new approach puts the customer first and is hyper-focused on results.

+    We're pushing user-centered design and cutting edge technology to craft new solutions that are both highly valuable and future-proof.

+    Want to help us advance the mission?
+Take a look at the open roles below and let us know how you can power-up our work.
   intro: >-
-    We are a lean, high-performing team dedicated to improving the digital experience for the citizens of Connecticut.
-We bring to bear a diverse set of skills and experience to achieve this mission.
+    We're a lean but passionate team of digital experts.
+And we're driven to improve the government experience for all citizens of Connecticut.
+To do this, we combine a diverse set of skills and experience that will provide the highest amount of impact for the user.
   title: The Team
 openings:
   intro: >-